OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

 The morphology files for this script must be in either .SWC or .MTR format.
 TREES Toolbox contains tools to process Neurolucida .ASC files into these formats.

-Given a morphology specified in a file 'cell.ASC', the following commands in MATLAB with TREES Toolbox will save it as an .SWC file:
+Given a morphology specified in a file 'cell.asc', the following commands in MATLAB with TREES Toolbox will save it as an '.swc' file:

-<code>tree = neurolucida_tree('cell.ASC');</code>
+<code>tree = neurolucida_tree('cell.asc');</code>

-<code>SWC_tree(tree, 'cell.SWC');</code>
+<code>swc_tree(tree, 'cell.swc');</code>

-Place the input morphology file (either .SWC or .MTR if multiple morphologies are to be processed) into Generator/morphos alongside the place_tree.mtr file.
+Place the input morphology file (either .SWC or .MTR if multiple morphologies are to be processed) into 'Generator/morphos' alongside the 'place_tree.mtr' file.

 The input morphology must be in standard SWC format, with soma as region 1, axon as region 2, basal dendrites as region 3, and apical dendrite as region 4.